reslp/genomics/README.md

 BioPython, scipy, numpy

-#### calc_gc.py
+#### gc_plot.py

 Calculated GC content of DNA Sequences (e.g. Assemblies) using a sliding window approach.
 It creates output as PDF files with graphical representations of the GC content of the sequence.
+Now also includes gene position information.

 Used non-standard Libraries:
 BioPython, matplotlib